 Professional Office Buildings

 There couldn’t be a more appropriate location for the Widsten Property Management Inc “mixed use” building.
 Once Lindsay Widsten hired R.W.
-(Bob) Wall Ltd to build his new “mixed use” office building in 2010 he went looking for an “anchor association.
+(Bob) Wall Ltd to build his new “mixed use” office building in 2010 he went looking for an “anchor tenant”.
 He did great, signing the Multi-Cultural Association.
 As Nanaimo has always been a multi-cultural town.
-The first immigrant miners were Europeans, but by 1877 there were also many Snuneymux and 300 Chinese working in the Nanaimo and Wellington mines.
+The first immigrant miners were Europeans, but by 1877 there were also many Snuneymux and Chinese working in the Nanaimo and Wellington mines.

 This building’s 750 square metre “foot print” has many special features, on several levels.
-A few of which are: three residential suites, a day care/nap room, two dozen offices, and six classrooms where English as a second language is taught, alone with job search skills.
+A few of which are: three residential suites, a day care/nap room, two dozen offices, and six classrooms where English as a second language is taught, along with job search skills.
 All of which adds up to a very valuable amenity for the people of Nanaimo.

 The architect’s use of many exterior materials to clad the building give it one of the most interesting looks in the “Old City neighbourhood.
-Brick cladding, painted concrete, metal cladding, Hardie Panel, and heavy timber (with clean stain), all certainly make this building stand out.
+Brick facing, painted concrete, metal cladding, Hardie Panel, and heavy timber (with clean stain), all certainly make this building stand out.